JZ6/Office-Hours-Booking-System/doc/phase1/Test.md

 We have decided to use the testing framework Jest because we will be working mainly with React and NodeJS in the Webapp service, thus Jest would be a perfect hassle free choice for our server-side developmental needs, and React TestUtils would be sufficicent for client-side (React).

 ## Functional/End to End Testing
 Puppeteer or Selenium can be used to simulate user inputs in a browser for functional testing.
+However, if possible, UI interactions should be translated to event invocations, which can be tested without simulations.
+We foresee heavy upkeep concerning things like mouse coordinates due to the experimental and volatile nature of the project.

 ## Integration Testing